andrew/ultimate-awesome/README.md

 - [free-javascript-resources](https://github.com/getvmio/free-javascript-resources) - JavaScript Free Resources | This repo collects 116 of free resources for JavaScript. 🏋️ Flex your web development muscles in our JavaScript Gymnasium repository!
 Offering a wide range of free JavaScript resources and an online playground, this is your training center for mastering the language th.
 - [free-ruby-resources](https://github.com/getvmio/free-ruby-resources) - Ruby Free Resources | This repo collects 18 of free resources for Ruby. 💎 Discover the beauty of Ruby programming with our Ruby Gems collection!
 This repository showcases a carefully curated set of free Ruby resources, courses, and an interactive Playground.
 Ideal for those who appreciate the sim.
 - [free-rust-resources](https://github.com/getvmio/free-rust-resources) - Rust Free Resources | This repo collects 14 of free resources for Rust. 🦀 Build robust and efficient systems with our Rust Foundry repository!
 Offering a wealth of free Rust resources and an online Playground, this is your workshop for mastering this modern, safe, and concurrent programming langu.
-- [free-shell-scripting-resources](https://github.com/getvmio/free-shell-scripting-resources) - Shell Scripting Free Resources | This repo collects 12 of free resources for Shell Scripting. 🐚 Automate your world with our Shell Scripting Forge repository!
-Dive into comprehensive resources and an interactive playground for mastering shell scripting.
-Perfect for system administrators, DevOps e.
 - [free-sql-resources](https://github.com/getvmio/free-sql-resources) - SQL Free Resources | This repo collects 24 of free resources for SQL. 🗃️ Master the language of data with our SQL Sandbox repository!
 Featuring a comprehensive collection of free resources, courses, and an online SQL playground, this is your training ground for querying, manipulating, and managin.
 - [free-tensorflow-resources](https://github.com/getvmio/free-tensorflow-resources) - TensorFlow Free Resources | This repo collects 24 of free resources for TensorFlow. ⚡ Harness the power of machine learning with our TensorFlow Dojo repository!
 Featuring a comprehensive set of free TensorFlow learning materials and a hands-on online environment, this is your training ground for .
 - [free-unix-resources](https://github.com/getvmio/free-unix-resources) - Unix Free Resources | This repo collects 21 of free resources for Unix. 💻 Navigate the powerful world of Unix with our Unix Command Center repository!
 Explore free Unix resources and courses to master essential concepts and gain practical experience.
 Perfect for system administrators, developers,.